banner images

 Albi offers the visitor a unique ambiance because of the color of the terracotta bricks and tiles made from the clay of the banks of the Tarn river.
 Depending on the time of the day the reflection of the light moves over the squares, alleys and buildings, playing with the shade and the sun.
 The Palais de la Berbie houses a museum dedicated to Toulouse Lautrec, which with the Cathedral Sainte Cecile, the half-timbered houses, and the Renaissance dwellings, are the main attractions of Albi.

 Gaillac stretches on both banks of the Tarn River downstream from Albi.
-The abbey-church of Saint Michel is mixed Romanesque and Gothic.
-Other attractions of Gaelic are the church of Saint Pierrewith its majestuous colonnaded portal, the Place du Griffoul with its fountain resting on vaulted arches, Palmata Tower, the residence of the Gaillac family, the quarter of the Hortalisse, and also a walk along the Tarn river.
+The abbey-church of Saint Michel is mixed Romanesque and Gothic, the church of Saint Pierrewith its majestic colonnaded portal, place du Griffoul with its fountain resting on vaulted arches, Palmata Tower, the residence of the Gaillac family, the quarter of the Hortalisse, a walk along the Tran river are all of great interest.
 Gaillac is also the main village in the AOC Gaillac vineyards of the area.

 Cahors: You will find 2,000 years of history in the loop of the Lot River, where Cahors has developed since Gallo Roman times.
 Famous for its unique fortified bridge with three towers named Pont Valentre, Cahors is by nature a peaceful town.
 The quarter of Badernes takes us back to medieval times through the narrow streets and old houses with fine vaults and corbelled facades.
 The imposing Cathedral Saint Etienne goes back to the 12th to 14th century.
 Very close by, every Wednesday and Saturday an open-air market attracts large crowds interested in the quality and variety of the local products.
 Cahors first saw vineyards planted by the Romans around 50 BC, and since then they became renowned for producing a famous wine that the English loved, called the “black wine”.
 It adorned all the tables of aristocratic Europe between the 14th and 18th centuries.
 It is also the birthplace of the Malbec vines, which were later exported to Argentina.
 Ruined by the crisis of the phylloxera, a new era has returned with modern new vineyards.

 Lourdes is a very spiritual place which attracts millions of pilgrims from all over the world.
-It is best known for its sanctuary and the miraculous grotto where the Virgin Mary appeared to Sainte Bernadette.
+Known for its sanctuary and the miraculous grotto where the Virgin Mary appeared to Sainte Bernadette.
 The apparitions took place in 1853 and pilgrims started to come in 1873.
-Since then, three basilicas have been built.
-The pilgrims are mostly catholic and they come to pray or to be cured, but it is also a place of fraternity and very deep spirituality where each night a candlelight procession takes place with thousands of people.
+Since then, 3 basilicas have been built.
+Mostly catholic pilgrims come to pray or to be cured but it is also a place of fraternity and very deep spirituality when each night a candlelight procession takes place with thousands of people.

 Auch is the Capital of Gascony.
 It is also a Unesco World Heritage site on the route to Santiago de Compostela.
 The Cathedral Sainte Marie is built on the site of an old Roman fortification.
 The tower of Armagnac is a former prison.
 Installed in the Old Jacobin Monastery the “Musee des Jacobins’ ‘ contains a magnificent collection of Pre-Colombian Art with thousands of objects and stone masks coming from Teotihuacan.
 Alexandre Dumas made popular the famous hero of Gascony in his novel “The Three Musketeers”.
 D’Artagnan, the valiant captain of the Musketeers, really existed and he was born nearby.
 The statue of this iconic Gascon character , hand on hip, poses on the landing of the monumental staircase which joins the upper and lower part of the town.